 My biggest question when leaving for a cruise is “where do I park my car?”
 At the international cruise port parking is available for $8 a day.
 There are also Park N Fly locations nearby.

 What Cruise lines go out of San Diego?

 - Disney Cruise Line.

 - Holland America Line.

 - Princess Cruises

 Carnival Cruise line has the most cruises in and out of San Diego.
-So if you want to plan a few days out to see be sure to check out the itineraries before your trip!
+So if you want to plan a few days out to sea be sure to check out the itineraries before your trip!
 If you are unsure of which cruise line to go on, here is a list of the best cruise lines.

 The Maritime Museum in the San Diego Marina District has one of the world’s greatest collections of historical ships.
 You can walk the decks of historic ships.
-There are also on the water adventures!
+There are also on-the-water adventures!